-This virtual symposium will convene international urban researchers with deep interests in data science and neighborhood change.
+The virtual symposium on Big Data and Neighborhood Change will convene international urban researchers with deep interests in data science and neighborhood change.
 The first symposium in this series, Predicting neighborhood change using big data and machine learning: Implications for theory, methods, and practice, was held at UC Berkeley on January 9-10, 2020.
-This second event will be held virtually (originally scheduled at the University of Sydney) in late-August 2020 with a program consisting of panel discussions culminating with a workshop that introduces practitioners to data science techniques for housing.
+This second event will be held virtually (originally scheduled at the University of Sydney) in August 2020 with programs consisting of papers and panel discussions.

 CALL FOR ABSTRACTS